Rupam-1/AWS-Project1---Visualize-data-with-QuickSight/README.md

 ![architecture-diagram](https://github.com/user-attachments/assets/8a0df195-0a4b-4d78-a806-b8167cae5ded)

+I have cleared all the resources used in this project to avoid any pricing alerts.
+    1. Terminated Quicksight account
+    2. Deleted S3 bucket

 Attached documentation of full described steps with relevant screenshots above.

 Thanks for reading this project.
 Wishing a great day ahead...